mhered/duckiebot/README.md

 After the whole night charging, I tried again but the booting process did not complete.
 There was no blinking of the wifi dongle and when I plugged in a screen to see what was going on the screen froze with a Nvidia logo.

-I assumed at some point the SD card got corrupted - perhaps one of the times when I forcefully unplugged the Jetson...
+I assumed at some point the SD card got corrupted - perhaps when it attempted to boot and run out of battery or one of the times when I forcefully unplugged the Jetson...

 ## Software